Thyroid Diet Chart: 5 Foods for Hypothyroidism Diet Plan

 2. What are the symptoms of Hypothyroidism?

-A. Fatigue, weakness, cold, excess weight gain, constipation, dry skin, muscle weakness, puffy face, elevated levels of blood cholesterol, tenderness in the muscles are common symptoms of thyroid.
+The common symptoms include- Fatigue, cold, excess weight gain, constipation, dry skin, muscle weakness, puffy face, elevated levels of blood cholesterol, tenderness in the muscles.

-4. What foods to include in the hypothyroid diet chart?
+3. What foods to include in the hypothyroid diet plan?

-A. Priya (one of our expert nutritionists) recommends the inclusion of mixed nuts, brown bread, fruit bowl, brown rice, multi grain roti, mint jeera buttermilk, cucumber carrot juice, green tea, ginger tea, low fat milk with turmeric, in the diet chart for hypothyroidism.
+Food options like mixed nuts, brown bread, fruit bowl, brown rice, multigrain roti, mint jeera buttermilk, cucumber carrot juice, green tea, ginger tea, low-fat milk with turmeric imparts health benefits in hypothyroidism.

 Inspiring Story of a Truweight Client with Hypothyroidism